sergeiz2/koubit-research/WorkingWithMWO/README.md

 ```

 ## Working with the AWRDE API in Python
+For working with AWRDE, the best reference is [The AWRDE API Scripting Guide](https://kb.awr.com/display/awrscripts/Python+Using+the+AWRDE+API+Scripting+Guide).

 ### Tutorial
-For working with AWRDE, the best reference is [The AWRDE API Scripting Guide](https://kb.awr.com/display/awrscripts/Python+Using+the+AWRDE+API+Scripting+Guide).

-It covers some of these steps in some detail, but for comprehensiveness, there's a [Jupyter notebook with a quick tutorial](./AWRDE_Tutorial.ipynb) in the same folder as this README.
+The scripting guide covers some of these steps in some detail, but for comprehensiveness, there's a [Jupyter notebook with a quick tutorial](./AWRDE_Tutorial.ipynb) in the same folder as this README.

 If you already have a circuit built and the project frequency sweep specified and graphs added, you can try:
 ```